-The main challenges for the Project budget are (i) actual cost of work is higher than in the design and (ii) government budget is unpredictable, and usually not available in the first quarter of the year.
+The main challenges overall for the Project budget are (i) actual cost of work is higher than in the design and (ii) government budget is unpredictable, and usually not available in the first quarter of the year.
+The uncertainty and delay of the government contribution resulted in difficult planning for road rehabilitation and at times work stoppages.
+The project in agreement with the donors used some Project funding towards labour costs.
+It is expected that this year's government contribution will be completed by October and that Project will cover any wage costs beyond this date.